Can antibiotics cause stomach pain?

 Do antibiotics cause intestinal problems?

-Antibiotics were once considered the miracle weapon against all types of bacterial infections.
 But today, they have become a matter of discussion.
 Sometimes, doctors prescribe antibiotic drugs even when not required to treat several diseases.

-Although the positive effect of antibiotics is noticeable free, frequent or long-term use can harm the required microorganisms in your body.
-When you use antibiotics frequently, it starts causing issues in your stomach and intestines.
+Although the positive effect of antibiotics is noticeable, free, frequent or long-term use can harm the required microorganisms in your body.

 Some main symptoms include stomach pain, abdominal pain, flatulence, and other intestinal issues.
-After taking antibiotics, your intestine might lack essential bacteria, affecting its overall health.

 How long does stomach pain last after taking antibiotic pills?

-The pain might last a few days and hardly for a complete period while taking your antibiotics.
-If the pain is mild, you must follow the measures the doctor recommends to treat stomach aches.
+If the pain is mild, follow the doctor's measures to treat stomach aches.

 On the other hand, if the pain is severe, then stop taking the dose and contact your gastroenterologist quickly.
-To decrease the side effects of antibiotics and stop stomach pain, you must keep all your good bacteria safe.

 How do you deal with stomach pain when taking antibiotics?